haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 - Controllers connected after game has started show up weird in the controller claim menu
   - That menu won't show keyboard
-- Camera should reset after shop
+- st.s links to itself

 ### Online